 Set a completion date

-Once contracts have been exchanged a completion date can be set.
+Once a completion date can be set contracts can be exchanged.
 This is the date on which the funds will be transferred and the keys will be given to the new buyer.
 It’s important that all parties co-ordinate a completion date that works for everyone.
 This will take some correspondence – via your solicitor and those of the other members of the chain – and you’ll need to be prepared to compromise.

 In summary when buying and selling as a part of a chain you should: